_____________________________________________

 • Numerous physiological studies have confirmed a unique state of restful alertness not found during ordinary relaxation.

-• Neuroscience shows unique brain patterns—increased alpha power and high EEG coherence throughout the entire brain—distinguishing TM practice from ordinary relaxation and other meditations.
+• Neuroscience shows unique brain patternsincreased alpha power and high EEG coherence in the brain's frontal cortex, as well as intra-hemispheric synchrony and integration of the frontal and occipital regions—distinguishing TM practice from ordinary relaxation and other meditations.

 • A wide parameter of physiological markers shows relaxation much deeper than eyes-closed rest or other relaxation techniques.

-SKEPTICS: "You shouldn't have to pay a course fee to learn meditation"
+SKEPTICS: "You shouldn't have to pay to learn meditation."

-• The TM course fee pays for this non-profit, educational service.
+• The TM course tuition pays for this non-profit, educational service.

-• For maximum benefit, the TM program offers lifelong follow-up and support at no further cost—consisting of one-on-one guidance as needed and ongoing classes.
+• The TM program offers lifelong follow-up and support as needed at no further cost—consisting of one-on-one guidance and ongoing classes.

 FACTS: